dd32/td-gh-ex/readme.txt

 Tags: translation-ready,right-sidebar,custom-menu, featured-images, threaded-comments,custom-logo, footer-widgets,blog,post-formats,sticky-post,theme-options,news,editor-style,custom-background,custom-header
 Requires at least: WordPress 4.7
 Tested up to: 5.1
+Requires PHP: 5.4
+Stable tag: 1.0.2

 == Description ==

 Arrival is complete multipurpose WordPress theme.
 The theme can be used to create any type of website with easy drag and drop options.
 The theme is lightweight, fast and fully compatible with elementor builder.
+The themes comes with fully gutenberg ready so you are free to edit and publish with new WordPress editor.

 Arrival is a WordPress Theme,